ethereum/devp2p/caps/eth.md

   values of `difficulty`, `gas-limit` and `time` are within the bounds of protocol rules given in the [Yellow Paper].
 - The `gas-used` header field must be less than or equal to the `gas-limit`.
 - `basefee-per-gas` must be present in headers after the [London hard fork].
-Note that `basefee-per-gas` must be absent for earlier blocks.
-This rule was added implicity by [EIP-1559], which added the field into the definition of the Ethereum block hash.
+It must be absent for earlier blocks.
+This rule was added by [EIP-1559].
 - `withdrawals-root` must be present in headers after the [Shanghai fork].
 The field must be absent for blocks before the fork.
+This rule was added by [EIP-4895].

 For complete blocks, we distinguish between the validity of the block's EVM state transition, and the (weaker) 'data validity' of the block.
 The definition of state